BVPKARTHIKEYA/cloak-gift/README.md

 Cloak Gift 🎁

-Cloak Gift is a fun and secure steganography tool that allows you to hide and reveal secret messages using a “gift box” metaphor. 🌟
+Cloak Gift is an interactive and secure steganography web application that allows users to hide and reveal secret messages using a “gift box” metaphor. 🌟

 🚀 Live Demo: Cloak-Gift

 Project Overview

-This web app lets users encrypt messages in a secure and interactive way.
-The UI is intuitive, making encryption feel like preparing a gift and decryption like opening one.
+Cloak Gift lets users encrypt messages in a fun and intuitive way.
+The UI is designed to make encryption feel like wrapping a gift and decryption like unwrapping it.
+Messages are embedded securely within images for added protection.

 Features

 Interactive Interface: Encrypt and decrypt messages like wrapping and unwrapping gifts.

-Encryption: Uses Unicode binary, Morse code, and XOR encryption for robust security. 🛡️
+Encryption: Combines Unicode binary, Morse code, and XOR encryption for robust security. 🛡️

-Image Embedding: Hide encrypted messages within images. 🎀
+Image Embedding: Encrypted messages are hidden within images. 🎀

-Decryption: Easily recover the hidden message using a secret key. 🗝️
+Decryption: Easily recover hidden messages using a secret key. 🗝️

 How It Works
 1. Create a Gift Box (Encrypt Message)